HelderBalbino/BartendersHub/README.md

 ## 🤝 Contributing

-We welcome contributions from the community!
+I welcome contributions from the community!
 Please follow these steps:

 1. **Fork the repository**
 2. **Create a feature branch** (`git checkout -b feature/AmazingFeature`)